KNK Zing Air Review

 It’s since been overtaken by the Zing Orbit, which is by far the superior machine.

-The KNK Zing Air is an entry level electronic cutter that can do much more than your average cutting machine.
+The KNK Zing Air (available on Amazon) is an entry level electronic cutter that can do much more than your average cutting machine.

 We should also mention that it’s recently been upgraded with the KNK Zing Orbit — you can read our review of it here.